Living the Mission« Go Back

 I cannot pay for my utilities.
 Where can I get help?

 The Low-income Home Energy Assistance Program helps low-income households with home energy costs by providing financial assistance through the Winter Assistance Program and Crisis Intervention Program.
 Each program provides assistance to a household’s energy supplier or, under certain circumstances to the applicant.
 The Crisis Intervention Program provides assistance to eligible households facing energy-related emergencies.
 The Winter Assistance program runs from early January until the end of March or the depletion of funds.
 The Crisis Programs runs from the beginning of April until the end of September or until the depletion of funds.
-Both program are operated by the 16 Community Action Agencies and cover all 75 counties of the State of Arkansas.
+Both programs are operated by the 16 Community Action Agencies and cover all 75 counties of the State of Arkansas.

-What types of childcare assistance are there?
+What types of Early Childhood and Out-of-School Time Assistance are there?

 How do I appeal a denial decision?